-Mumbai: The Food and Drug Administration Maharashtra has found no evidence of adulteration in the 11 food samples collected from the family’s residence.
+The Food and Drug Administration (FDA), Maharashtra, has found no evidence of adulteration in the 11 food samples collected from the Pydhonie family’s residence.
 The samples included biryani, watermelon, water from an earthen pot and refrigerator, raw and cooked rice, raw and cooked chicken, dates, and spices.

 Official Confirmation

-A senior FDA official confirmed that the analysis conducted at the department’s laboratory did not detect any adulteration in the collected items.
+A senior official confirmed that the analysis conducted at the department’s lab did not detect any adulteration in the collected items.
+Delays in collection may have led to fungal contamination, reducing the chances of obtaining conclusive results.

 Conclusion

-The incident occurred on the morning of April 27, when the Pydhonie area was shaken by the deaths.
-The family had reportedly consumed a late-night meal of biryani and watermelon, after which their condition deteriorated rapidly.
-However, the FDA did not find any adulteration in the food items collected.
+The incident occurred on the morning of April 27 in the Pydhonie area, where a family died after reportedly consuming a late-night meal of biryani and watermelon.
+Their condition deteriorated rapidly afterward.
+However, FDA tests on the collected food samples did not detect any adulteration.

 To get details on exclusive and budget-friendly property deals in Mumbai & surrounding regions, do visit: https://budgetproperties.in/